 But then to return–and forfeit balmy trade winds for ridge-removing gales!
 After putting our swimwear back in storage, we bundled up in our second-floor bed near the west window.
 But how can we get to sleep with that frequent sound—its timbre not so much a whistle as a flute.
 Was the wind that blew finding a rupture between fascia and gutter caused by heavy snow that thundered off the roof?
 (This 23-incher slid off the Firsts’ barn, mangled the chain-link fence around the coop, and sent the chickens to live at the neighbors’.)
 But the reverberations seemed closer.
 There would be three or four seconds of mourning dove, then, whenever the wind was forceful enough, two notes in exact synchrony.
 A Native American tune?
 This dyad would move up and down without marking separate notes, glissando, like a fretless violin.

 Suddenly this combination would panic and rise angrily in pitch and volume.
 Typically the highest pitch (as I measured it later) was about sixteen notes on the piano above middle C, while the bottom note was around an octave below it.
 The two yoked-together pitches often rose and fell with incredible complexity.
 Unlike the roaring wind out in the trees and against the house, making it creak, this tune seemed to be some creature or spirit trying to get in.
 I imagined bat ghosts.
 Silence.
 The occasional flutter of the high note, one time a rapid series of triplets.
 Like jazz, like some modern piece, like a damaged CD or a faulty PA that stops and starts in sudden, brief spells.
 The next morning Marjory called to me downstairs.
 “One of the locks wasn’t down all the way, so I turned the lock and the noises stopped.”One frigid day, white smoke rose from a field somewhere around the Slaughters’ compound—its source obscured by the grove of white pines down the hillside from Annie Lane.
 It drifted over the red cap of the annual gigantic Santa Claus, whom I had watched from the parking lot as Mike and Lorenzo pumped and tethered it like an entry in the Albuquerque Balloon Fiesta.
 As the puffs rolled across Rt.
 221 just below the bridge, I could almost make out the coal-fired locomotive, a Shay 0-4-0, that must have paused at Slaughters’ Station.
+Surely its smoke had fallen upon Chestnut Springs Retreat, a hundred-year-old cabin made of wormy chestnut.

 Hear that toot echo from Wills Ridge?!
 Why should Floyd County not have its defunct railroad?
 Nederland has the Colorado and Northwestern, whose narrow-gauge tracks once served the mining area of the Front Range.
 And Warrenville, Illinois (home of Sunny Bernardine, Appendix 2), has the electric “Roarin’ Elgin.”
 Stuart, Virginia, downhill from Floyd, has the Dick & Willie, nickname for the Danville & Western Railroad.
 (Thanks to John Hopkins for this bit of railroad lore.)
 Here is a ditty that celebrates Floyd’s own Roanoke & Willis RR, so vital to the lumber trade.
 Lyrics by R. Wells and music by Vicki Sowers [click to listen].